 Types of Interactions with Property:

-ownership – the “bundle of rights” to possess, use, manage, enjoy, &/or convey property to others.
+ownership – the “bundle of rights” to possess, use, manage, enjoy, &/or convey property, by the person who has both title and dominion over it.

 : William L. Burdick, Handbook of the Law of Real Property 2-3 (1914)